 Your doctor may order a blood test to identify the presence of a parasite.
 However, this type of infection is most often diagnosed by examining a person’s stool for parasites, worm segments, and eggs.

-Praziquantal (Bilitricide) is used to treat different kinds of worm infections.
-It causes severe spasms in the worm’s muscles so it can be passed through the stool.
+- Praziquantel is used to treat different kinds of worm infections.
+It causes severe spasms in the worm’s muscles so the worm can be passed through the stool.

-Treatment is important because fish tapeworm infections can cause serious problems, such as anemia or intestinal blockage (NCBI, 2011).
+According to the NCBI, treatment is important because fish tapeworm infections can cause serious problems, such as anemia or intestinal blockage.

 Fish tapeworm infections can be easily prevented using the following guidelines: